aplteam/Tatin/docs/FirstStepsWithTatin.md

 A> ### Scanning for dependencies
 A>
-A> Note that Tatin does not only scans all known Registries with a priority greater than zero for principal packages, it also scans all those Registries for dependencies.
+A> Note that Tatin does not only scans all known Registries with a priority greater than zero for principal packages, it also scans all those Registries for dependencies as well.